 All About Music Playtime

-Music Playtime is also great for parents, grandparents, childminders and carers who want to enable children to engage with music because the activities are specially selected to work with groups of any size and they are do-able even if you are not a teacher.
+Music Playtime is great for parents, grandparents, childminders and carers who want to enable children to engage with music because the activities are specially selected to work with groups of any size and they are do-able by everyone.
+With Music Playtime, there's no need for any child to miss out on music due to the COVID-19 restrictions.
 Music Playtime is about active music - playing, singing, creating music, listening, movement and beginning to relate sounds to symbols.
-The activities are teacher-led, so you'll have fun too!
+You'll have fun too!

-- All the teachers in your school/nursery can share a login!
+- Everyone in your school/nursery/family can share a login!

 Here's a 'taster' video from the Key Stage 1 unit:

 lots of COVID-safe activities that don't involve singing!